chrisyarbrough/pandority/README.md

 The generated extension method is named `HasFlagNonAlloc` instead of `HasFlag` to avoid being hidden by the builtin `System.Enum.HasFlag` instance method.
 In C#, instance methods take precedence over extension methods.
 However, consider that the new name is also clearer about the fact that it's a performance optimization.

+## Implementation Notes

+The package comes with a Unity AssetPostprocessor which automatically configures the `Pandority.dll` importer.
+As a "bonus" feature, it will also apply to any DLL whose name ends with `SourceGenerator.dll`.

 ## Development